Connect with others who understand.

 Treatments for Stage 3 Breast Cancer

 Stage 3 breast cancer treatment often starts with chemotherapy, followed by surgery.
-For cancers with certain genetic mutations, targeted drugs are also used in treatment.
+If your cancer cells have certain genetic mutations (variants) or proteins, targeted drugs may also be used.

 Chemotherapy

-Chemotherapy is often the first approach for treating stage 3 breast cancer.
-Chemotherapy is usually administered as neoadjuvant therapy, meaning it is given prior to surgery.
-This approach is beneficial in that it can:
+Chemotherapy (chemo) is often the first approach for treating stage 3 breast cancer.
+Chemotherapy is usually administered as neoadjuvant therapy, meaning it’s given before surgery.
+Chemo is beneficial because it can:

-• Shrink the tumor to make it easier to remove
+• Shrink the tumor so that it’s easier to remove

 • Test that a particular chemotherapy is effective

-• In some cases, allow for a less extensive surgical procedure
+• Allow, in some cases, for a less extensive surgical procedure

 Mastectomy or Lumpectomy

-A mastectomy, which is the removal of the breast tissue, is often required to treat stage 3 breast cancer.
-Alternatively, a lumpectomy — also referred to as breast-conserving surgery or partial mastectomy — involves the removal of only the breast tumor and some of the surrounding normal tissue.
+A mastectomy, the removal of the breast tissue, is often recommended for treating stage 3 breast cancer.
+Alternatively, a lumpectomy — also known as breast-conserving surgery or partial mastectomy — may be offered to preserve the surrounding healthy tissue.

-Many people with stage 3 breast cancer are not eligible for a lumpectomy and likely need a mastectomy to get rid of the tumor completely.
-However, if neoadjuvant chemotherapy can shrink the tumor enough, a lumpectomy might become a viable option.
+Many people with stage 3 breast cancer aren’t candidates for a lumpectomy and may be recommended for a mastectomy to prevent cancer from returning.
+However, if neoadjuvant chemotherapy can shrink the tumor enough, a lumpectomy may become a viable option.

 Following surgery, some people may choose to have reconstructive surgery to restore the appearance of their breasts.